oracle/graal/docs/getting-started/graalvm-community/container-images/graalvm-ce-container-images.md

 ## GraalVM Community Images

-Containers can simplify application deployment and development.
-To support container-based development, GraalVM Community container images for each release are published in the [GitHub Container Registry](https://github.com/orgs/graalvm/packages/container/package/graalvm-ce).
+To support container-based development, GraalVM Community container images are published in the [GitHub Container Registry](https://github.com/orgs/graalvm/packages).
 Learn here how to start using GraalVM Community images for Docker containers.

 1. Having the Docker daemon running, pull the image from GitHub with `docker pull`: